 At the same time, it would look terrible for the US Army to just massacre a bunch of settlers and farmers because they tried to get away from everyone and do their own thing.

 Polygamy was part of a perfect pretext to strip the Mormon community of its self-governance, wealth, and even voting rights.
-After all, their beliefs in polygamy were foreign and perceived as being too close to sex for pleasure for a population founded by Puritans and splintered from the Roman Catholic Church.
+After all, their beliefs related to polygamy were foreign and perceived as being too close to sex for pleasure for a population founded by Puritans and splintered from the Roman Catholic Church.

 In 1857, President James Buchanan sent 2,500 federal troops to the Utah Territory to install a new governor that would take the territory out of Mormon control.